Hasrat Mohani: Struggle for Indian independence

 Mohani participated in the struggle for Indian Independence (end of British Raj); and was jailed in 1903 for many years by British authorities.
 At that time political prisoners were treated like common criminals and forced to do manual labor.

 In 1904, he joined the Indian National Congress Party.

-He was the first person in Indian History who demanded 'Complete Independence' (Azadi-e-Kaamil) in 1921 as he presided over an annual session of All-India Muslim League.
+He was the first person in Indian History who demanded 'Complete Independence' (Azadi-e-Kaamil) in the 1921 annual session of the Indian National Congress, in Ahmedabad, along with Swami Kumaranand.
 In December 1929, his campaign for 'complete independence' resulted in the shape of Indian National Congress session in Lahore.

 Mohani opposed the partition of India.
 After complete independence from the British rule, Maulana Hasrat Mohani wanted a confederal set-up on the pattern of Union of Soviet Socialist Republic (USSR).
 He wanted to see a confederal constitution in India after freedom from the British.
 His proposal had six federations: 1.
 East Pakistan; 2.
 West Pakistan; 3.
 Central India; 4.
 South-eastern India; 5.
 South-western India; and 6.
 Hyderabad Deccan.